Support for Cornell Authors

 Financial support for Cornell authors

-- Cornell Open-Access Publication FundCOAP is a fund available to help researchers cover the publishing costs associated with publishing.
+- Cornell Open-Access Publication FundCOAP is a fund available to help select Cornell-affiliated researchers cover the publishing costs associated with publishing, *when no other funding options exist*.
 To qualify, the journal must be open access and comply with best practices in open access publishing.

 - Cambridge University Press OA waiverCornell authors may publish open access at no charge in Cambridge University Press journals that offer an OA option.
 Select United States/Cornell to view a list of eligible journals and next steps for authors.